Transnistria conflict

 The Transnistria conflict (Conflictul din Transnistria; Приднестровский конфликт; Придністровський конфлікт) is an ongoing frozen conflict between Moldova and the unrecognized state of Transnistria.
 Its most active phase was the Transnistria War.
-There have been several attempts to resolve the conflict, although none have been successful.
-The conflict may be considered as having started on 2 September 1990, when Transnistria made a formal sovereignty declaration from Moldova (then part of the Soviet Union).
+There have been several unsuccessful attempts to resolve the conflict.
+The conflict may be considered to have started on 2 September 1990, when Transnistria made a formal sovereignty declaration from Moldova (then part of the Soviet Union).

-The Transnistria is internationally recognised as a part of Moldova.
-It obtained diplomatic recognition only from three post-Soviet unrecognized states: Abkhazia, South Ossetia and Artsakh.
+Transnistria is internationally recognized as a part of Moldova.
+It has diplomatic recognition only from two Russian-backed separatist states: Abkhazia and South Ossetia.

 Historical status of Transnistria

 Until the Second World War

-The Soviet Union in the 1930s had an autonomous region of Transnistria inside Ukraine, called the Moldavian Autonomous Soviet Socialist Republic (MASSR), where nearly half of the population were Romanian-speaking people, and with Tiraspol as its capital.
+The Soviet Union in the 1930s had an autonomous region of Transnistria inside Ukraine, called the Moldavian Autonomous Soviet Socialist Republic (MASSR), half of whose population were Romanian-speaking people, and with Tiraspol as its capital.

-During World War II, when Romania, aided by Nazi Germany, took control of Transnistria, it did not attempt to annex the occupied territory during the war, although it had plans to do so in the future.
+During World War II, when Romania, aided by Nazi Germany, took control of Transnistria, it did not attempt to annex the occupied territory during the war, although it planned do so in the future.

 Territorial consequences of the 1992 conflict

 Left bank of the Dniester

-During the War of Transnistria, some villages in the central part of Transnistria (on the eastern bank of the Dniester), rebelled against the new separatist Transnistria (PMR) authorities.
+During the War of Transnistria, some villages in the central part of Transnistria (on the eastern bank of the Dniester) rebelled against the new separatist Transnistria (PMR) authorities.
 They have been under effective Moldovan control as a consequence of their rebellion against the PMR.
 These localities are: commune Cocieri (including village Vasilievca), commune Molovata Nouă (including village Roghi), commune Corjova (including village Mahala), commune Coșnița (including village Pohrebea), commune Pîrîta, and commune Doroțcaia.
 The village of Corjova is in fact divided between PMR and Moldovan central government areas of control.
 Roghi is also controlled by the PMR authorities.

 Right bank of the Dniester

-At the same time, some areas which are situated on the right bank of the Dniester are under PMR control.
+At the same time, some areas on the right bank of the Dniester are under PMR control.
 These areas consist of the city of Bender with its suburb Proteagailovca, the communes Gîsca, Chițcani (including villages Mereneşti and Zahorna), and the commune of Cremenciug, formally in the Căușeni District, situated south of the city of Bender.

 The breakaway PMR authorities also claim the communes of Varnița, in the Anenii Noi District, a northern suburb of Bender, and Copanca, in the Căușeni District, south of Chițcani, but these villages remain under Moldovan control.

 Later tensions

 Several disputes have arisen from these cross-river territories.
-In 2005, PMR Militia entered Vasilievca, which is located over the strategic road linking Tiraspol and Rîbnița, but withdrew after a few days.
+In 2005, PMR militia entered Vasilievca, which is located over the strategic road linking Tiraspol and Rîbnița, but withdrew after a few days.
 In 2006 there were tensions around Varnița.
 In 2007 there was a confrontation between Moldovan and PMR forces in the Dubăsari-Cocieri area; however, there were no casualties.
 On 13 May 2007, the mayor of the village of Corjova, which is under Moldovan control, was arrested by the PMR militsia (police) together with a councilor of Moldovan-controlled part of the Dubăsari district.